 The seaside town of Lahinch has plenty to offer with cafes, restaurants, pubs and shops.
 The beach is beautiful with dunes backing onto the world renowned Lahinch Golf Course.
 In years past Lahinch was primarily a Golf holiday destination but has opened its doors to the growing surf community.
 There are surf schools if you fancy a lesson or just want to rent a wetsuit and board to play in the waves.
 When the tide is out there is a spectacular walk along the strand to the estuary and back, it’s magnificent.
 Lahinch is a seasonal village which is mostly quiet during the winter months and heaving in the summer.
 There is great nightlife and there is a really good music scene too.

 The market town of Ennistymon is only a couple of miles from Lahinch and there is a new cycle/walking path connecting the two.
 Here you will find a lovely small town on the river Inagh.
 There are many beautiful examples of old Irish shop fronts and it doesn’t take much to imagine this town 100 years ago when it was a bustling market.
 It has a traditional Irish main street with plenty of pubs, no surprise, and with some surprisingly interesting shops.
-There is The Guru Tea House, where you can try teas from all over the World served with care by very attentive staff.
-There is a lovely French Creperie, Oh La La! and a very good health shop, Goodness me.
+There is a lovely French Creperie, Oh La La! and a very good health shop, The Aloe Tree.

 The Burren is a karst-landscape region covering most of North County Clare.
 It is a Unesco GeoPark with green road walks to rival any in Europe.
 With ancient tombs and monuments, geological wonders, vast cave systems, stunning coastal drives as well as it’s unique botanical richness, The Burren has so much to offer everyone who enters its rocky domain.
 This place is a National treasure.
 To get to the very heart of the Burren it is around a 30 minute drive from us.
 We can arrange tours easily.
 The Burren is a famous rock-climbing destination and this can easily be arranged while you are here.
 For nature lovers there is unique flora and fauna found in this rocky landscape.